-Without an accurate map of flood risks, it can be difficult to build consensus for flood mitigation in a community.
+Without an accurate map of flood risks along tributaries to Rondout Creek, it can be difficult to build consensus for flood mitigation in these areas.
 Likewise, without extensive risk maps being approved by FEMA and adopted locally, the flood damage prevention and building codes are not directly applicable or enforceable.